wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (a) by false representation or imposition obtains possession of any money, securities, books, papers, or other effects of a society; or

-    *   (b) having any of the same in his possession, withholds or misapplies them, or wilfully applies any part of them to purposes other than those authorised by the society's rules or by this Act.
+    *   (b) having any of the same in his or her possession, withholds or misapplies them, or wilfully applies any part of them to purposes other than those authorised by the society's rules or by this Act.

     (2) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000, or to both.

-    (3) The court by which any person is convicted of an offence against this section may order him to deliver up or repay to the society any money, securities, books, papers, or other effects in respect of which he is so convicted.
+    (3) The court by which any person is convicted of an offence against this section may order him or her to deliver up or repay to the society any money, securities, books, papers, or other effects in respect of which he or she is so convicted.

-    (4) Proceedings in respect of an offence against this section may not be commenced by a member of the society, unless he is authorised to do so by the society or the board of directors or the Registrar.
+    (4) Proceedings in respect of an offence against this section may not be commenced by a member of the society, unless he or she is authorised to do so by the society or the board of directors or the Registrar.

     Compare: 1908 No 18 s 32; Building Societies Act 1962 s 111 (UK)